zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-- reindex(..., fill_value=0) is the main reason your signals are comparable and stackable in a single output table
+> - `reindex(..., fill_value=0)` is the main reason your signals are comparable and stackable in a single output table.
-- This also makes downstream ML simpler because it never has to deal with missing time windows
+> - This also makes downstream ML simpler because it never has to deal with missing time windows.

 ---